highfidelity/hifi-docs-grav-content/06.api-reference/27.quat/docs.md

 var yAxis = {x: 0, y: 1, z: 0};
 var forward = Vec3.multiplyQbyV(rotation, yAxis);

-// we use angleBetween() to compute the delta rotation that brings
+// we use rotationBetween() to compute the delta rotation that brings
-// the forward direction parallel to the velocity var deltaRotation = Quat.angleBetween(forward, velocity);
+// the forward direction parallel to the velocity var deltaRotation = Quat.rotationBetween(forward, velocity);

 // we can now compute the final rotation of the object var finalRotation = Quat.multiply(deltaRotation, rotation);